openwallet-foundation-labs/tsp/docs/src/cli/routed.md

 # Routed mode

 Like nested mode, routed mode can be set up by exchanging relationship messages between every hop in the node (for the most part), or more manually.
-In this document we will assume a setup with four nodes: a sender `a`, receiver `b`, and two intermediaries `p` and `q`.
+Here, we will assume a setup with four nodes: a sender `a`, receiver `b`, and two intermediaries `p` and `q`.

+In this document, we will use the CLI to simulate intermediaries.
+We also have a stand-alone example [intermediary server](../intermediary.md), which we will discuss in the next chapter.

 ## Routed mode (semi-automated set up)